Da Lama ao Caos

 It was listed by Rolling Stone Brazil as one of the 100 best Brazilian albums in history (13th position).
 The magazine also voted its title track as the 22nd greatest Brazilian song.
+In 2022, it was elected as the best Brazilian music album of the last 40 years by a O Globo poll which involved 25 specialists, including Charles Gavin, Nelson Motta, and others.

 Cover

 The album cover, conceived by director Hilton Lacerda, is a collage of images that appear to be "pixilated", with each pixel being a different collage.
 The back cover is picture of a crab's claw, purportedly zoomed-in so it becomes pixilated and it becomes clear that the image had been developed with a computer.

 The first version of the artwork was in black-and-white with some blue shades, but the label refused it, demanding more colors, and that's how the final version was born.